Shopping Cart

 brought an amazing performance to the Hartung Theatre at the

-University of Idaho, Moscow, ID on Friday, September 23rd, at 7 PM
+University of Idaho, Moscow, ID

 CPRDE performed seven exceptional works to an intimate and engaged audience of 162.
 The program featured contemporary movement with heavy influences from world dances- especially during the finale dance, “The Four Journeys” which tells a story of the four cultural roots of Mexico.